 This is to allow for further restoration work on the crossing.

-The alternative route from Monday 15 October is:
+The alternative route is:

 At the west end of Bermondsey Wall West, bear left to follow Mill Street past Vogan’s Mill to the main road.